Slavic Native Faith: Antisemitism

-The main threat to the Slavs, in the view of the majority of Rodnovers, comes from the Jews ("Semites", "Semitic race") as an allegedly hostile race to the "Aryans".
+The main threat to the Slavs, in the view of many Rodnovers, comes from the Jews ("Semites", "Semitic race") as an allegedly hostile race to the "Aryans".
 As a rule, Rodnovers consider Jews as the main source or conductor of world evil and Rodnoverie's enemies.
 Many events in world history are presented as the result of the confrontation between the "Aryans" and the Jews.
 Therefore, Jews are allegedly somehow responsible for most wars because they pit the "Aryans" against each other.

 The Jews allegedly consciously set in motion various mechanisms that cause negative processes in the modern world; they are trying to establish dominance over the "Aryans" or destroy them, striving to take over the world or already owning it.
 At the same time, they act secretly and through intermediaries—Masons and Christians.
 In this context, the demonization and dehumanization of the Jews take place.
 Often they are depicted not just as a "different race" but as hostile creatures who are not quite people (as hybrid criminals of all three races by Valery Yemelyanov or as "biorobots" created by ancient priests with a specific political goal and endowed with genetically deficient character traits by Vladimir Istarkhov and Konstantin Petrov).

 According to Rodnovers, the Jews cannot create anything positive and therefore stole all their cultural achievements from the "Aryans".
 The ancient population of Palestine is considered to be "Aryan Slavs" or their close relatives, and the biblical conquest of this region by the ancient Jews is interpreted as the beginning of a long expansion aimed at conquering the Slavs ("Aryans") and establishing world domination.
 Blood libel against the Jews is also widespread among Rodnovers.